 Skip to main content

-Solar heating for your hot tub isn’t just a smart move — it’s common sense.
+Solar heat for your hot tub?
+Not just a bright idea it’s obvious!

-If you’re tired of watching your energy bills shoot up every time you fancy a soak, I can understand completely.
-We have heard it from a lot of our customers.
+If you’re fed up seeing your energy bills soar every time you fancy a soak, that makes sense.
+We have heard it from many of our customers.

-In my experience, working with families, resorts, and spas across the USA, UK, and Europe — the number one complaint I hear is:
+Having worked with families, resorts and spas across the USA, UK and Europe

 No gas.
 No huge energy bills.
 Just clean solar heat.

-Solar heating works by using a solar thermal system to warm water.
-You get heat directly from the sun — not from your mains electricity or gas.
-That means fewer emissions and lower bills.
+Solar water heating is the process of heating water using a solar thermal system.
+You literally get heat from the sun not from your mains electricity or gas.
+That would lead to reduced emissions and smaller bills.

 What’s better?

-On sunny days (which is when you’re most likely to use your hot tub), your system’s pumping out heat for free.
+Covered on sunny days (that’s when you’ll probably want to use your hot tub) and your system’s pumping out free heat.

-• Many are already placed on flat roofs or open patios — ideal locations for hot water solar panels.
+• A lot of them are already on flat roofs, or people have open patios, which are great places for hot water solar panels.

 SolarisKit HelioSpa installed in the UK